KDE/itinerary/README.md

 - On Android: via the system calendar, if you use DavDroid to sync to a calendar that has events with reservation data created by KMail.
 - Manually importing Apple Wallet pass or JSON-LD files.
+- By sending data created by KMail to your phone via KDE Connect

 ## Contributing